 Deadline for scholarship applications: June 10.
 No exceptions.

-We will notify all applicants by phone, letter or email by June 15 about whether they have been awarded a scholarship.
-Late registration fees will be waived for all applicants who do not receive a scholarship.
+We will notify all applicants by phone, letter or email within two weeks of the scholarship deadline about whether they have been awarded a scholarship.
+Late registration fees will be waived for all applicants who do not receive a scholarship and any early discount rates (if applicable) will be extended to those applicants.
 Questions?
 Contact us.

 How to Apply